tstackhouse/ffxiv-quest-maker/README.md

 ## To Do

 - [ ] Looks pretty awful on mobile, the layout needs love
+- [ ] Don't use absolute positioning to build up the box
+- [ ] Scaling the box to the available viewport if it's too big
 - [ ] Come up with an acutal palatte of css colors
 - [x] Fonts aren't quite right
 - [ ] Use the icon font for the section headers